Social media inspires Japanese women to dash into rickshaw pulling

 Tokyo Rickshaw's Nishio said sometimes he gets complaints that women should not be doing such physically demanding work.
 Female pullers also occasionally face sexual harassment or have their knowledge challenged by male customers, he added.

-"We treat both male and female pullers completely equally," Nishio said.
-"The women say they want to be treated as same as the men, and in fact many of them are way tougher."
+"We treat both male and female pullers completely equally," Mr Nishio said.
+"The women say they want to be treated as same as the men, and in fact, many of them are way tougher."
+REUTERS

 Read more of the latest in